louis-va/portfolio/src/content/projects/database-diagram-builder.md

 ---
 A tool to build relational database diagrams directly in Figma.
 It uses the auto layout feature for a user friendly, drag & drop building experience.

-The tool has 5K+ users and 180+ likes on Figma community.
+The tool has 5K+ users and 180+ likes on Figma Community.